artiomi/political-speech/README.md

 - CSV records are mapped with a `batchId`(random value generated for each evaluation request) and stored in database for evaluation calculations from next step.
  This solution was chosen in order to use SQL aggregation functionality for further calculations.
 - Each evaluation index calculation is done by a dedicated component.
-  Currently, all evaluation components, run a custom SQL query for specific `batchId`, with additional filters (if needed) and return aggregated results per candidate.
+  Currently, all components, run a custom SQL query for specific `batchId`, with additional filters (if needed) and return aggregated results per candidate.
 Some components accept customization via properties:
   - For *most speeches per year*, via property `app.speech.aggregation.speech-year`, can be updated the year for which aggregation is made.
   Default:`2013`.